Why Pepper?

 Within Europe, each country has its own predominant communication protocols.
 In Germany, for example, the ZVT protocol is an example of an attempt at national standardisation.
 However, a whole range of other protocols are also used in addition to this.
 What’s more, some acquirers also develop their own, new POS interfaces.

-The aim of the Nexo protocol for communication between payment terminal and POS is to make it easier for traders to switch between terminals from different providers without problems – meaning they are no longer bound to specific acquirers.
+The aim of the Nexo protocol for communication between payment terminal and POS is to make it easier for retailers to switch between terminals from different providers without problems – meaning they are no longer bound to specific acquirers.

 Although the Nexo protocol has not been to the market for long, it already offers users a very wide range of functions.
 As it is based on the ISO 20022 standard, it also enables both the range of functions and the communication sequence to be changed in a later version without affecting existing systems.